 - 3. Click either UTC sync to synchronize the logger with Coordinated Universal Time, or Local sync to synchronize the logger with your local PC clock. - 4.
-In the Start Logging boxes, specify the date and time that you want to start running the schedule or select the Start immediately check box.

-If you select and then clear the Start immediately check box, you can then manually modify the current date and time instead of the original values.

-5. Specify the interval between samples using either the Period or Rate option.
-The Period option allows you to set the sampling interval in units of seconds.
-The Rate option allows you to select between 1 Hz or 2 Hz frequencies.
+In the Start boxes, specify the date and time that you want to start running the schedule or select the Now check box to populate the current date and time. - If you select and then clear the Now check box, you can then manually modify the current date and time instead of the original values. - 5.
+Specify the interval between samples using the Speed option.
+If the Rate box is not selected you have the ability to set the sampling interval in units of seconds.
+The Rate option allows you to select between 2,4,8,16,24 and 32 Hz frequencies.